Italo Svevo: Zeno's Conscience

 In 1923 Italo Svevo published the psychological novel La Coscienza di Zeno.
 The work, showing the author's interest in the theories of Sigmund Freud, is written in the form of the memoirs of Zeno Cosini, who writes them at the insistence of his psychoanalyst.
 Svevo's novel received almost no attention from Italian readers and critics at the time.

-The work might have disappeared altogether, if it were not for the efforts of James Joyce.
+The work might have disappeared altogether if it were not for the efforts of James Joyce.
 Joyce had met Svevo in 1907, when Joyce tutored him in English, while working for Berlitz in Trieste.
 Joyce read Svevo's earlier novels, Una Vita and Senilità.

 Joyce championed Zeno's Conscience, helping to have it translated into French and then published in Paris, where critics praised it extravagantly.
 That led Italian critics, including Eugenio Montale, to discover it.
 Zeno Cosini, the book's hero and unreliable narrator, mirrored Svevo himself, being a businessman fascinated by Freudian theory.
 Svevo was also a model for Leopold Bloom, the protagonist of Joyce's seminal novel Ulysses.

 Zeno's Conscience never looks outside the narrow confines of Trieste, much like Joyce's work, which rarely left Dublin in the last years of Ireland's time as part of the United Kingdom.
 Svevo employed often sardonic wit in his observations of Trieste and, in particular, of his hero, an indifferent man, who cheats on his wife, lies to his psychoanalyst, and is trying to explain himself to his psychoanalyst, by revisiting his memories.

 There is a final connection between Svevo and the character Cosini.
 Cosini sought psychoanalysis, he said, in order to discover why he was addicted to nicotine.
 As Svevo reveals in his memoirs, each time he had given up smoking, with the iron resolve that this would be the "ultima sigaretta!!", he experienced the exhilarating feeling that he was now beginning life over without the burden of his old habits and mistakes.
 That feeling was, however, so strong that he found smoking irresistible, if only so that he could stop smoking again, in order to experience that thrill once more.

 Death

-After being involved in a serious car accident, he was brought into hospital at Motta di Livenza, where his health rapidly failed.
+After being involved in a serious car crash, he was brought into hospital in Motta di Livenza, where his health rapidly failed.
 As death approached, he asked one of his visitors for a cigarette.
 It was refused.
-Svevo replied: "That would have been my last."
+Svevo replied: "That would have been my last".
 He died that afternoon.

 Legacy

-Svevo, along with Luigi Pirandello, is considered a prominent figure of early 20th century Italian literature, and has had an important influence on later generations of the country's writers.
+Svevo, along with Luigi Pirandello, is considered a prominent figure of early 20th-century Italian literature, and has had an important influence on later generations of the country's writers.

 Though only recognised for his literary achievements towards the end of his life, Svevo is celebrated as one of Italy's finest writers, particularly in his home city of Trieste, and has a statue in front of the Museum of Natural History erected in his honour.

 The following are named after him: